alexfernandez/alexfernandez.github.io/2021/understanding-quantum-mechanics.md

 which slit does each electron go through?
 Since the electron is detected only once at the bottom, we can deduce that it must have gone through only one slit.
-To settle the debate we can install detectors at each slit: just a constant beam of photons that will flicker whenever an electron passes through.
+To settle the debate we can install detectors at each slit, that will tell us which path each electron takes.

 So we do this in our mental experiment, and find out that we can reliably detect electrons passing through the slits.